mirisuzanne/mia.wtf/src/colophon.md

 and Tom Chalky does nice work.
 I bought it anyway,
 and set it as my browser default.
-Now I get Volume TC any time I set my vibes to the browser default.
+I love when sites use my preference!

 ## Inspiration